Skip to main content

 Use a Rubric Assessment for Distribution and Submission

-The worksheet will need to be added as an attachment when creating the assessment.
+The test/worksheet will need to be added as an attachment when creating the assessment.
 When the students open the assessment, the attachment will appear as a link in the upper-left corner.
 They will need to click on the link to access the attachment.

 Teacher Steps: